jupyter/governance/_sources/linux-proposal.md

 organizations.
 Given the importance of these types of organizations to the mission of Jupyter, the EC would like to work through how they can be included.

-## What is the proposed timeline?

-The EC anticipates community discussion in March 2024 leads to a formal governance change proposal in April 2024 to move from NumFOCUS to LF Charities 501(c)(3), creation of an LF 501(c)(6) foundation, and the operational details of how these entities will be managed (e.g., creation of a budget process).
-The EC anticipates this proposal will be voted on by the newly-elected EC and SSC by the end of April 2024.
-If approved, the EC anticipates that the effective date of a move to LF could be 60 days later, by the end of June 2024.

 ## Did we consider the Apache Software Foundation (ASF)?